-Join us Wednesday, September 9 to watch Techstars Starburst Space Accelerator Demo Day live – TechCrunch
+Join us Wednesday, September 9 to watch Techstars Starburst Space Accelerator demo day live – TechCrunch

 founders@satim.pl

-Developing stratospheric Microballoons to capture the freshest, high-res earth observation data.
+Developing stratospheric microballoons to capture the freshest, high-res earth observation data.

 founders@urbansky.space